Jakub Nakládal: Playing career

 After stints with HC Spartak Moscow and HC Lev Praha, Nakládal opted to sign in the Finnish Liiga with TPS Turku for the 2014–15 season.
 Contributing with 15 points in 50 games, Nakládal garnered the attention of NHL scouts with his defensively sound game.

-On 19 May 2015, Jakub signed a NHL contract in agreeing to a one-year two-way contract with the Calgary Flames.
+On 19 May 2015, Jakub signed an NHL contract in agreeing to a one-year two-way contract with the Calgary Flames.
 He was assigned to AHL affiliate, the Stockton Heat, to begin his North American career in the 2015–16.
 On 9 February 2016, after he was recalled to Calgary he played his first NHL game.
 On 1 March 2016, he recorded his first NHL goal in a game against the Boston Bruins.

 On 9 October 2016, after going un-signed over the summer, Nakládal belatedly signed a one-year deal to add a veteran presence on the blueline with the Carolina Hurricanes.
 To begin the 2016–17 season, Nakládal was primarily a healthy scratch and appeared in just 3 games with the Hurricanes, before he was placed on waivers and assigned to the American Hockey League.
 After refusing to report to affiliate, the Charlotte Checkers, Nakládal's contract with Carolina was terminated on 14 November 2016.
 On 2 December 2016, Nakládal opted to return to the KHL for the remainder of the season, signing a one-year deal with Lokomotiv Yaroslavl.

 After four seasons in the KHL with Lokomotiv, Nakládal opted to return to the Czech Republic, and rejoin his original club, HC Dynamo Pardubice, on a three-year contract on 17 June 2020.
 In January 2022 his contract with Dynamo was mutually terminated.
 Later that year he announced his retirement, attributing this decision to his lack of passion for hockey in spite of multiple offers from other Extraliga clubs.